CrowdStrike/terraform-provider-crowdstrike/docs/resources/prevention_policy_mac.md

 - `cloud_anti_malware` (Attributes) Use cloud-based machine learning informed by global analysis of executables to detect and prevent known malware for your online hosts. (see [below for nested schema](#nestedatt--cloud_anti_malware))
 - `custom_blocking` (Boolean) Whether to enable the setting.
 Block processes matching hashes that you add to IOC Management with the action set to "Block" or "Block, hide detection".
 - `description` (String) Description of the prevention policy.
+- `detect_non_executables_on_write` (Boolean) Whether to enable the setting.
+Detect non-executable files, classified as malicious by CrowdStrike’s Intelligence analysts, when they are written to disk.
 - `detect_on_write` (Boolean) Whether to enable the setting.
 Use machine learning to analyze suspicious files when they're written to disk.
 To adjust detection sensitivity, change Anti-malware Detection levels in Sensor Machine Learning and Cloud Machine Learning.
 - `empyre_backdoor` (Boolean) Whether to enable the setting.
 A process with behaviors indicative of the Empyre Backdoor was terminated.
 - `enabled` (Boolean) Enable the prevention policy.